jaxxa/ED-ShieldsBasic/ED-ShieldsBasic/README.md

 #Change Log

 01.00.00
-*Initial Release
+*Initial Release -A14

 01.00.01
-*Fix for Shields blocking not just from the edge.

-01.00.02
-*Fix for Fully charged shields not losing Strength when Power is lost.
+*Fix for potentially not loading Graphical Resources on loading a saved game.